Undavalli Caves

 The Undavalli Caves are monolithic Indian rock-cut architecture, located in Guntur district in the Indian state of Andhra Pradesh.
 The caves are located south west of Vijayawada.
+They were carved out of solid sandstone hills in the 4th–5th centuries CE, primarily during the Vishnukundina dynasty era.
 It is one of the centrally protected Monuments of National Importance.

 History

-Originally serving as a Jain abode resembling the architecture of the Udayagiri and Khandagiri caves.
-The caves later became a site for Buddhist monks and eventually transformed into Hindu temples.
+Initially functioning as a Jain abode reflecting the architecture of the Udayagiri and Khandagiri caves.
+The caves later became a site for Buddhist monks and eventually converted into Hindu temples.
 Undavalli caves are carved in the Gupta style of rock-cut architecture, dated back to the 4th-5th century CE.
 The caves showcase a confluence of religious influences, reflecting the region's diverse spiritual history.
 Notably, the Vishnukundina kings, who ruled from 420–620 CE, contributed to the development of these caves, leaving behind intricate sculptures and architectural elements.